 The entire program is well laid out in a professional fashion.
 Lesson plans are easy to follow, with pertinent student worksheets inserted where they will be used.
 You are given permission to copy the worksheets and other consumable pages for an additional student in your family, or you can purchase a stand-alone student workbook if you don’t want to photocopy pages.
 Note that there are two separate loose-leaf student workbooks, one for each semester.

 Lesson preparation and presentation time is required.
 You’ll need to gather storybooks and activity supplies in advance.
 Lists of required books and resources are included with each lesson as well as in a comprehensive list in the appendix.
 Bible verses for each unit are on the introductory page for each unit as well as in a comprehensive list in the appendix.
 Activity resources that are needed include basic school and art supplies as well as items such as clothespins, duct tape, yarn, scrap material, Goldfish crackers, cooking ingredients (for a few recipes), pebbles, sand, and plastic animals.
 You will want to start gathering these items in advance since there are quite a few of them.

-Kindergarten Complete was written by Debra Arbuthnot, a credentialed teacher with many years of classroom teaching experience as well homeschooling experience.
-Kindergarten Complete takes advantage of homeschoolers’ ability to interact closely with their children with lots of discussion plus hands-on activities.
-Yet it retains much of the structure of a classroom experience.
+Homeschool Complete courses are written by Debra Arbuthnot, a credentialed teacher with many years of classroom teaching experience as well as homeschooling experience.
+These courses take advantage of homeschoolers’ ability to interact closely with their children with lots of discussion plus hands-on activities.
+Yet they retain much of the structure of a classroom experience.
 Most programs of this sort have multiple teacher's guides and student books, and it can be very cumbersome to juggle all of the resources.
-Kindergarten Complete makes it easy with just one binder at a time for all of your subject areas, and no flipping back and forth through the binder.
+Homeschool Complete courses makes it easy with just one binder at a time for all of your subject areas, and no flipping back and forth through the binder.